tblazek98/chrome_extension/README.md

 The Dark Sky API is not compliant with CORS, so I used [cors.io](https://cors.io) which allows me to pass a link and it returns the API from Dark Sky.

+This website also uses [skycons](https://github.com/darkskyapp/skycons) to show the icons in the weather app and for the animation.